 Ephemeral-REQ-01: I2RS requires ephemeral state; i.e. state that does not persist across reboots.
+Ephemeral state may consists of ephemeral configured state and operational state.
 If state must be restored, it should be done solely by replay actions from the I2RS client via the I2RS agent.